-Hair loss by itself is to some extent completely normal, but when the hairs fall out you should analyse them.
+Hair loss by itself is to some extent completely normal, but when a significant amount of hairs fall out you should analyse them.
 There are some big differences between hairs that have naturally reached the shedding stage and hairs that have fallen due to breakage.

 What is the hair growth cycle?

-- The Anagen Phase: In the anagen phase, the hair grows (also known as the growth phase).
-The phase length of anagenesis varies depending on the site as well as the number of hairs that are in the anagen phase.
-The anagen phase on the scalp lasts from 3 to 6 years, depending on the genetic status of the individual.
+- The Anagen Phase: Also known as the growth phase which lasts from 3 to 6 years, depending on the genetics of the individual.

-- The Catagen Phase: The catagen phase is a short transition stage that occurs after the anagen stage.
-It marks the end of the growth period and lasts for a couple of weeks.
+- The Catagen Phase: A short transition stage that occurs after the anagen stage which marks the end of the growth period and lasts for a couple of weeks.

-- The Telogen Phase: The telogenic phase is the final stage of healthy hair growth.
-This is where old hair is pushed out and the follicle begins a new hair growth cycle.
+- The Telogen Phase: The final stage of healthy hair growth where old hair is pushed out and the follicle begins a new hair growth cycle.
 During this stage, the hair separates completely from the root and sheds.
-At this stage you may notice an increase in hair fall, also referred to as the shedding stage.

-Hair breakage from damaged hair: The hair strands are short and vary in length.
-They usually look dry and brittle.
+When hairs have naturally reached the shedding stage they will fall as long strands that usually have the hair root still attached.
+With hair breakage the hair strands are short and vary in length usually looking dry and brittle.
 Damaged hair tends to be quite dull in appearance and looks “frizzy”.

 How do you know if you’re losing too much hair?

-The average person loses between 50 and 100 healthy hairs per day – up to 150 in some cases.
-There is a simple test you can try on yourself.
-Run about 60 hairs between your fingers and pull a little on the strands when you get to the ends.
-You’ll usually see between 2 – 5 strands fall out – this is normal.
-Whereas more than 15 hairs are worrying.
+The average person loses between 50 and 100 healthy hairs per day.
+There is a simple test to determine hair loss which involves running about 60 hairs between your fingers and pulling a little on the strands when you get to the ends.
+You’ll usually see between 2-5 strands fall out whereas more than 15 hairs are worrying.

 What causes hair breakage?

-- Towel drying your hair: towel drying your hair with a cotton towel can damage your hair drastically.
-The coarse texture of cotton towels causes damage to the hair and can weaken strands.
+- Towel drying: towel drying your hair with a cotton towel can damage your hair drastically.

-- Bleach, hair dye and relaxers – These harsh chemicals directly contribute to breakage.
-The chemicals are destructive to the layers of the hair shaft, causing colour treated hair to become brittle and snap easily.
+- Bleach, hair dye and relaxers – These harsh chemicals directly contribute to breakage as the chemicals are destructive to the layers of the hair shaft, causing colour treated hair to become brittle and snap easily.

-- Neglecting the hairdressers – Getting your hair cut will help to fix your split ends.
-If split ends are left they continue to split up the shaft and will eventually lead to hair breakage.
+- Neglecting the hairdressers – If split ends are left they continue to split up the shaft from not getting frequent haircuts it will eventually lead to hair breakage.

-How do I stop my hair from breaking in bed?
+How do I stop my hair from breaking at night?

-If you wake up and find strands of hair on your pillow you should try these things to protect your hair type while you sleep:
+If you wake up and find strands of hair on your pillow you should try these things to reduce breakage while you sleep: